Coltonton/eon-custom-themes/README.md

 Thanks to many hours of coding, thinking, and courtious help of @ShaneSmiskol this project couldn't be easier to install and run!
 If you have installed a custom fork of OpenPilot, can answer simple questions, or can just follow this simple guide you will be up and running with a new look in no time!

 **BEFORE YOU START**
-- This program automagicly backup the existing theme before copying the new; and saves them to the backups folder in this project.
+- This program will automagicly backup the existing theme before copying the new; and saves them to the backups folder in this project.
 If replacing the Comma.AI stock theme, be sure to keep to transfer the backups to a safe place off device just in case if you want to go back! **I DO NOT AND WILL NOT PROVIDE THESE FILES** for obvious legal reasons...
 Because they are assholes and would actually care and try to shut this project shut down, or even sue me... hmm... maybe I should cuz then I could make a crappy rap and call it "The Light It Up Contest" See [Restoring Backup](#restoring-theme-assets-from-backup) and [Restoring The Comma.ai Stock Theme If Backup Lost):](#restoring-the-comma-stock-theme-if-backup-lost)
 - As per the [licence](https://github.com/Coltonton/eon-custom-themes/Licence), this software is provided "as is", without warranty of any kind and in no event shall I or any other authors be liable for any claim, damages, or other liability.
 Use this project at your own risk!

 **Let's Begin:**